10 Tips for a perfect Eurail trip

 Combine world-famous with off the beaten path

 Paris, Rome and Barcelona are some of the most popular bucket list items out there.
-They are a traveler magnet and while everybody should undeniably visit them at least once in a lifetime, many small, lesser-known towns can be full of charm as well.
-The modern European capitals are a fabulous mix of cultures that proves time and time again just how amazing cultural diversity is.
-But it is in the off the beaten path towns and villages where time-honored traditions and customs, age-old architectural styles, as well as the identity and soul of a people prevail.
-Finding the balance while tailoring an itinerary adapted to your personal interests and lifestyle is key.
+They are traveler magnets.
+While everybody should undeniably visit them at least once in a lifetime, many small, lesser-known towns can be full of charm as well.
+The modern European capitals are a fabulous mix of cultures that prove time and time again just how amazing cultural diversity is.
+But it is in the small towns and villages where time-honored traditions and customs, age-old architectural styles, as well as the identity and soul of a people, prevail.
+Tailoring an itinerary adapted to your personal interests and lifestyle is key.
 Read all about Europe’s best small cities.

 Welcome the diversity